carlostling/computervision-sudoku-solver/README.md

 ### Steps for finding solution
 * After turning the image grayscale, we blur the it to smooth out noise.
-Makes rextracting of lines easier.
+Makes extracting of lines easier.
 * Threshold the image leaving only blacks and whites.
 * The image is inverted to help identify black borders.
 * Dilation is applied to fill in gaps in lines and digits
-* The largest contour is found in order to find the Sudoku in the image
+* The largest contour (border of puzzle) is found in order to find the Sudoku in the image
 * The image is warped and a grid is inferred
 * Each digit is extraced from the grid and identified using a CNN trained on the MNIST dataset
 * The digits get passed so a backtracking algorithm solving the puzzle which is the presented on the warped version of the original image